Bhadrak: Transportation

-Bhadrak town is well connected with the state of Odisha, and to other parts of the country as well.
+Bhadrak City is well connected with the state of Odisha, and to other parts of the country as well.
 The town lies on National Highway 16, 130 km northeast of Bhubaneswar, the state capital.

-Bhadrak town has three bus stop, one on NH 16(New Bus stand/Main Bus Stand), the others near Bant square and Charampa.
+Bhadrak City has three bus stop, one on NH 16(New Bus stand/Main Bus Stand), the others near Bant square and Charampa.
 There are frequent buses to and from Cuttack, Bhubaneswar, Balasore, and Calcutta.

 Bhadrak railway station is at Charampa, which is 3 km north of Bhadrak city.

 The nearest airport is Biju Patnaik International Airport, 145 km southwest, near Bhubaneswar.

-The nearest port is Dhamra Port, around 75 kilometers east of the town.
+The nearest port is Dhamra Port, around 75 kilometers east of the city.

 Demographics

+Population

 As of 2011, Bhadrak has a population of 107,463.
 Males constitute 51% (55,090) of the population and females 49% (52,373).
 Bhadrak has an average literacy rate of 79.49%, higher than the national average of 59.5%; with 83.99% of males, and 74.77% of females, literate.
 12% (13,138) of the population is under 6 years of age.

 Politics

 Bhadrak is part of Lok Sabha Constituency 3 Bhadrak(SC).
-The present Member of Parliament is Manjulata Mandal, of the Biju Janata Dal (BJD).
+The present Member of Parliament is Avimanyu Sethi, of the Bharatiya Janta party (BJP).